Learning to Believe that Jesus is Our Only Hope

-When we think of those losses, one of my bad habits, maybe yours too, is to immediately say “hey, that loss isn’t so bad… especially when I compare it to… [fill in the blank].”
+When we think of those losses, one of my bad habits, maybe yours too, is to immediately say “hey, that loss isn’t so bad… especially when I compare it to… .”
 We can look eastward and compare our losses to the losses of those who are not only going through this pandemic time but on top of it have had some crazy psycho mass murder rob them of family and friends, whose funerals they can’t even attend on mass because of the restrictions.

 Don’t do that.

 There’s always someone who has it better or worse than you.
 It’s not about comparison.
 And that comparison will only soothe your own losses momentarily.
 On top of that, suppressing your losses you only make it worse on your own mental health.
 So don’t compare your losses to someone else and weirdly try and feel better about yourself.

 So what should we do with our losses?

 Well, what have you lost?
 You’ve lost close face to face times with friends and extended family perhaps?
 Some have lost jobs.
 Maybe like me, you’ve had a temporary requested job change that isn’t ideal for you and you don’t know how temporary that will be.
 Most of us have lost a sense of control over our own futures.

 I’ve been trying to read through the Bible in a year.
 It will probably be around a year and a month or two for me.
 I’m in Proverbs right now, but I spent most of this pandemic in the Psalms.
 The Psalms that seemed to speak louder to me through this time are the Psalms of lament.
 I wonder why?
 These Psalmists cry out to God about their losses.
 One verse made me laugh and kind of cry at the same time when I read it in this COVID-19 time.
 It says:

 We are given no signs from God; no prophets are left,